savannstm/revolutionary-audio-player/README.md

 ## Releases

-Compile this shit for Linux yourself if you want.
-I'll probably start to make releases at 1.0.0 version.

-But I did so for Windows.
-And statically.

-Program is a single `.exe` that's linked statically - no `.dll`s, folders, shit and other annoying things!
+Can't compile this thing for Linux, keeps complaining about missing definitions in static FFmpeg build.

+Windows build is compiled statically - you can get in Releases section, just a single .exe and a couple of icon/translation files, no .dlls, folders and other bloat.

 ## Build